 Rotations & Clinical Training

-Residents also participate in rotations at the Family Dental Plan Mobile Dental Unit and Montezuma Creek Dental Clinic.
+Residents also participate in rotations at the Family Dental Plan Mobile Dental Unit, Anesthesiology, ENT, Emergency Department, and Montezuma Creek Dental Clinic.

-Multiple rotations form the foundation of clinical training and provide each resident with experience in rural and underserved communities.
+Multiple rotations form the foundation of clinical training and provide each resident with experiences in rural and underserved communities.

-Residents have opportunities to have experiences in various hospital clinics, dental research programs and teaching predoctoral students.
+Residents have opportunities to work on complex dental cases in various hospital clinics, participate in dental research programs, and teach predoctoral students.